Attentive AV-FusionNet: Audio-Visual Quality Prediction with Hybrid Attention: Assessing Modality Importance

 where $\phi^{\text{pre}}_m$ and $\phi^{\text{post}}_m$ are embeddings before and after cross-attention.
 Smaller values indicate greater stability and independent contribution.
 Although the two measures capture different aspects, they remain consistent in practice, suggesting that our analysis is robust.

 The final importance score combines the two metrics:

-with $\text{norm}(\cdot)$ denoting min–max normalization.
-Ablation sensitivity is weighted more heavily to reflect direct performance impact, yielding an interpretable measure of modality importance.
+where $\mathrm{norm}(\cdot)$ denotes min--max normalization.
+We set $\alpha=0.7$ and $\beta=0.3$ to prioritize ablation sensitivity, yielding an interpretable measure of modality importance.
 As shown in Fig.\ref{fig:modality-imp}, the model adapts content-dependently: Fig.~\ref{fig:modality-imp}(a) shows a scene with audio containing dense transients (a known codec challenge~\cite{biswas18b_ac4companding}), whereas Fig.~\ref{fig:modality-imp}(b) depicts a visually dynamic scene with easy-to-code music.
 The model appears to assign higher relevance to audio when impairments are salient and to video when visual distractions may mask them.
 Although subjective data on modality relevance are unavailable, preventing absolute accuracy quantification, observed trends remain consistent when a modality’s bitrate is fixed and the other is varied.